 Anthem Memory Care ("Anthem") operates 11 memory care communities under a master lease and was placed in default in 2017 resulting from Anthem's partial payment of its minimum rent.
 However, we did not enforce our rights and remedies pertaining to the event of default, under the stipulation that Anthem achieves sufficient performance and pays agreed upon rent.
 Anthem increased their rent payment every year between 2017 and 2021.
 During the second and third quarter of 2022, we agreed to a certain temporary rent reduction totaling \$1.5 million.
 During the fourth quarter of 2022, we received payment of Anthem's \$1.5 million temporary rent reduction and a return to Anthem's previously agreed upon rent of \$0.9 million per month.
 Accordingly, Anthem paid us the agreed upon annual cash rent of \$10.8 million in 2022 and we anticipate receiving \$10.8 million in 2023.
-During the 2023 first quarter, we transitioned a 60-unit memory care community located in Ohio to Anthem under a new two-year lease.
-Under the new two-year lease, no rent will be paid through May 2023 after which cash rent will be based on mutually agreed upon fair market rent.
-Anthem is current on agreed upon rent payments through April 2023.
+During the first quarter of 2023, we transitioned a 60-unit memory care community located in Ohio to Anthem under a new two-year lease.
+Under the new two-year lease, no rent was paid through May 2023 after which cash rent is be based on mutually agreed upon fair market rent.
+The first quarterly mutually agreed rent for June through August 2023 was set at \$45,000 and is payable in August 2023, at which time rent will be reset for the following three months.
+Anthem is current on agreed upon rent payments through July 2023.
 We receive regular financial performance updates from Anthem and continue to monitor their performance obligations under the master lease agreement.